Protecting the Public's Rights

 This requirement may be

-an issue for small-business owners working from home.
+an issue for small-business owners and nonprofits working out of their home.
 To preserve their

-the following alternatives to listing their personal address in the public record:
+privacy, use the following acceptable alternatives to listing their home address in the public record:

 - Registered agent

 - Service company

 Note: A commercial mail receiving agency does not meet this requirement.
 This includes virtual or cloud based offices.

 Requesting a Personal Safety Exemption

 The term "personal information" refers to information that readily identifies a specific individual, such as an person's name, address and telephone number.
 Such information may be exempt from disclosure if releasing it would put the personal safety of the person or family member at risk.

 Most information collected by state government is assumed to be open to the public unless specifically exempted.

 The Oregon Public Records Law permits individuals to request a personal safety exemption to disclosure of their public information.
 The law outlines specific circumstances (such as a restraining order, police report or court order) in which records